department-of-veterans-affairs/vets-website/va-gov/pages/health-care/view-test-lab-results.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-View your VA test and lab results online through your My Health*e*Vet personal health record.
-Find out if you're eligible to use this tool, and how to sign in.
+View your VA lab and test results online through your My Health*e*Vet personal health record.
+Find out if you're eligible to use this tool and how to sign in.

 </div>